If your impression of Melbourne is all surf, sand and sea, take a look at what you could be missing out on.

 Just an hour from Melbourne, the Yarra Valley is Victoria’s premier wine region.
 Well known for its cool-climate wines, there’s a strong tradition in the region for chardonnay and pinot noir.
 With over 70 wineries in the area, beautiful gardens to explore, artisan cheeses and fine dining options, you’ll find plenty to keep you busy for a few days.
 Parineeti stopped at Oakridge for a tasting when she visited the region.
 Stop in for a taste and to take in the views at this award-winning winery that pioneered grape growing in the upper Yarra Valley.
 Be sure to include nearby Dominique Portet, Rochford Wines and Innocent Bystander on your list as you tour the different cellar doors.

-This awe inspiring landscape is the ultimate playground for adventurers and a haven for food and wine lovers.
-Forged millions of years ago, the Grampians National Park offers a peek at Australia’s Aboriginal history, challenging (but rewarding) treks, cascading waterfalls, abundant wildlife, star-filled skies and a chance to connect with nature in a way that few get to experience.
+This awe-inspiring landscape is the ultimate playground for adventurers and a haven for food and wine lovers.
+Forged millions of years ago, The Grampians National Park offers a peek at Australia’s Aboriginal history, challenging (but rewarding) treks, cascading waterfalls, abundant wildlife, star-filled skies and a chance to connect with nature in a way that few get to experience.
 Just three hours from Melbourne, this majestic mountain range feels worlds away.
-In between walking trails, fishing and canoeing, you’ll find some of Australia’s oldest vines and olive groves.
+In between walking trails, fishing and canoeing, you’ll find Victoria's Silo Art Trail as well as some of Australia’s oldest vines and olive groves.
 Sample the region’s best wine and produce with a stop at the Royal Mail Hotel, regularly voted one of the best dining destinations in the country.